 It is not an ordinary book, which the CEO of the SchmidtColleg presents here.
 With its over 2 kilo weight, its oversized format and its 400 richly illustrated pages it has become a large compendium of the company management.

 No linear book in which one has to fight from side to side, but a splendid book, in which one just as gladly leafs as reads.
 And in which you get valuable and often surprising suggestions on each side.

 The more chaotic the markets, the more important corporate governance is with system

-At the heart of the book is the "Leadership Energy" system, which systematically examines all key areas of corporate governance.
-The advantage of the system is that it makes corporate management a holistic process.
+At the center of the book is the “management energy” system, in which all essential areas of corporate management are systematically examined.
+The advantage of the system is that it enables management to be experienced as a holistic process.

-This includes the health of the employees and the entrepreneur as well as the correct use of organizational aids, a comprehensible controlling and the clear definition of the company goals.
-Everything against the background of building and leading an organization that contributes to a "humane market economy".
+In this, the health of the employees and the entrepreneur are just as important as the correct use of organizational aids, comprehensible controlling and the clear definition of company goals.
+All against the background of building and running an organization that contributes to a “humane market economy”.

 A cornucopia of ideas and tools

-Wrapped in the dramaturgy of the book are interesting best-practice examples, exciting entrepreneur portraits and practical tools such as monthly reports or "responsibility contracts".
+Interwoven in the dramaturgy of the book are interesting best practice examples, exciting portraits of entrepreneurs and practical tools such as monthly reports or “responsibility contracts”.